confidential-containers/cloud-api-adaptor/podvm/README.md

 # How to add support for a new Linux distribution

-In order to add a new Linux distribution essentially it is needed to create some dockerfiles and add the packer configuration files.
+In order to add a new Linux distribution essentially it is needed to update Dockerfile.podvm_builder and Dockerfile.podvm, and add the packer configuration files.

 Follow the steps below, replacing `DISTRO` with the name of the distribution being added:

-1. Create the builder dockerfile by copying `Dockerfile.podvm_builder` to `Dockerfile.podvm_builder.DISTRO` and adjusting the file properly (e.g. replace `FROM ubuntu:20.04` with `FROM DISTRO`).
-Try to keep the same software versions (e.g. Golang, Rust) as much as possible.
-2. Create the podvm image dockerfile by copying `Dockerfile.podvm` to `Dockerfile.podvm.DISTRO` and adjusting the file properly likewise.
-In particular, the *PODVM_DISTRO* and *BUILDER_IMG* arguments should be changed.
-3. Create the podvm binaries dockerfile by copying `Dockerfile.podvm_binaries` to `Dockerfile.podvm_binaries.DISTRO` and adjusting the file as needed.
+1. Add a section to build an intermediate `DISTRO-base` image into `Dockerfile.podvm_builder` to set up build dependencies.
+2. Add build arguments `DISTRO_IMAGE_URL` and `DISTRO_IMAGE_CHECKSUM` into `Dockerfile.podvm` to specify a cloud VM image of the distribution.
 4. Create the packer directory (`mkdir qcow2/DISTRO`) where the `qemu-DISTRO.pkr.hcl` and `variables.pkr.hcl` files should be placed.
 Also on this step you can also use an existing configuration (e.g. `qcow2/ubuntu`) as a